-Diamond: Two diamonds together represent a man and woman.
+Diamond: Two diamonds together represent a man and a woman.

 Comb: It represents cleanliness.

-Let us now know which are the colors used in the tribal Persian rugs and what do they depict.
+Let us now know which are colors used in the tribal Persian rugs and what they depict.

-The green color is associated with harmony, balance and growth.
+The green color is associated with harmony, balance, andgrowth.
 It depicts hope and new life as it is related to spring and the rebirth of nature.
-Through green is not the most commonly applied hue in the handmade Persian rugs, it is the most important one.
+Green is not the most commonly applied hue in handmade Persian rugs, it is the most important one.
 For orthodox Muslims, green is considered a sacred color as it is associated with the Prophet Mohammed.
-According to Koran, emerald green was the favorite shade of Mohammed.
-So the weavers applied it with caution and only to the most magnificent rugs which would be least likely to be walked on.
+According to Koran, emerald green was their favorite shade, Mohammed.
+So the weavers applied it with caution and only to the most magnificent rugswhich would be least likely to be walked on.

-Red is the color of action, energy, confidence and passion.
-It is perceived as a positive, warm and energizing shade which attracts attention, excites emotions and inspires people to take action.
+Red is the color of action, energy, confidence, andpassion.
+It is perceived as a positive, warm and energizing shade that attracts attention, excites emotions, and inspires people to take action.
 It is the color of fire and blood.
 In Persian rugs, red color was applied pretty often as it could be relatively easily obtained by the artisans and provided wonderful effects.
 Moreover, it enabled them to highlight certain patterns or motifs in the rugs.
-The red color in Persian rugs invokes joy, happiness, wealth, courage and a vibrant life force.
+The red color in Persian rugsinvokes joy, happiness, wealth, courage, and a vibrant life force.

 Yellow and Gold

-Persian Culture associated with yellow color with radiance, sun and the joy of life.
-Gold which is a more toned shade of yellow mixed with brown represents wealth and power.
+Persian Culture is associated with the yellow color with radiance, the sun, and the joy of life.
+Goldwhich is a more toned shade of yellow mixed with brown represents wealth and power.
 It was sparingly used in Persian rugs and was usually reserved for rulers and royalty.

 Let us now share with you knowledge about the rug design traditions of various tribes in ancient Persia which have managed to survive right up to this day.

-Gabbeh rugs have designs which are normally asymmetric.
-Design patterns in Modern Gabbeh Rugs are very basic and consist mostly of rectangular objects that resemble mainly animals.
+Gabbeh rugs have designs that are normally asymmetric.
+Design patterns in Modern Gabbeh Rugsare very basic and consist mostly of rectangular objects that resemble mainly animals.
 These rugs are usually brightly colored and predominantly use yellow and red colors.

-Rugs created by Luri tribe have simple designs.
-These include all-over patterns of botehs, flowers or lozenges.
-Luristan has a very ancient and influential tradition of weaving, and some of the most pervasive motifs used in west and southwest Iranian weaving may have been derived from the ancient bronze work found in Luristan.
+Rugs created by the Luritribe have simple designs.
+These include all-over patterns of botehs, flowers, or lozenges.
+Luristan has a very ancient and influential tradition of weaving, and some of the most pervasive motifs used in the west and southwest Iranian weaving may have been derived from the ancient bronze work found in Luristan.

 Almost all of the designs used in Bakhtiari rugs feature a central medallion.
-Bakhtiari rugs are known worldwide for their famous garden design.
-It is a geometric pattern which depicts panels incorporating trees and plants divided by irrigation channels.
+Bakhtiari rugsare known worldwide for their famous garden design.
+It is a geometric pattern that depicts panels incorporating trees and plants divided by irrigation channels.